Sign-On Bonus Available¹

 Conditions of Continued Employment

-- Must have a valid driver’s license and good driving record
+- Must have a valid driver’s license and a good driving record

 - Must submit to a tuberculosis test annually

-- Must pass Department of Justice Fingerprint screening pass
+- Must pass the Department of Justice Fingerprint screening pass

 - Must provide proof of COVID-19 Vaccination upon hire (reasonable accommodation requests will be considered)

-Please submit your resume and a thoughtful cover letter, explaining why you feel you would be a good fit and elaborate your positional experience working in community based organizations.
-Please title your email as MHS_LCC, please note resumes without a cover letter will not be considered.
+Please submit your resume and a thoughtful cover letter explaining why you feel you would be a good fit and elaborate on your positional experience working in community-based organizations.
+Please title your email as MHS_LCC.
+Please note resumes without a cover letter will not be considered.